-This section describes Porirua City Council's award-winning Village Planning Programme.
+This section describes the City's Village Planning Programme.
 The programme is a partnership with our communities to improve and develop their neighbourhoods.

 Find out more about:

-Porirua City Council and the community work to improve city villages
+Porirua City and the community work to improve city villages

-The award-winning Village Planning Programme is a ground breaking partnership between Porirua City Council and its communities.
+The Village Planning Programme is a ground breaking partnership between the City and its communities.

-It puts communities in charge of developing a vision for their neighbourhoods and then partnering with Council to make it happen.
+It puts communities in charge of developing a vision for their neighbourhoods and then partnering with the City to make it happen.
 This vision is brought together through community consultation and developed into Village Plans, which lay out the community's goals and aspirations for the future of their neighbourhood.

 View the documents below to find out more: